-Healthcare has seen a dramatic increase in its Budget but the two-tier system and long waiting lists still remain.
+Healthcare has seen a dramatic increase in its Budget but the two-tier system and long waiting lists still remain to be addressed.

 Rural Ireland faces many challenges, including an older population, higher rates of part-time employment, lower median incomes, distance from everyday services and higher poverty rates than the national average.